What test is done, when, and where When are there results, what is a serological test

 Information on remote authorized antigen home test >

-Home antigen testing is not recorded in the Ministry of Health’s computer systems, and cannot be used to categorize an individual as recovered.
+Home antigen testing is not recorded in the Ministry of Health’s computer systems.

 PCR test results

 |Result||Significance||Recommendations for action|

 |Positive||Significant amount of coronavirus genetic material was found in the sample.||

 It is recommended to follow the recommendations for confirmed COVID cases.

 |Negative||No coronavirus genetic material was found in the sample.
 However, it may be possible that in early infection stages the amount of the genetic material of the virus may be too small to allow for detection.||

 Small amount of coronavirus genetic material was found in the sample, likely due to one of the following reasons:

 It is recommended to take a repeat test within 24 to 72 hours after the first test .If the result of the second test is positive – it is recommended to follow the recommendations for confirmed COVID cases.

 * Received result is only true for the time of testing.
 It is impossible to infer from it whether you've been previously infected with coronavirus.